AbhilashAynipully/BankCustomerChurnPredictor/README.md

 - Before analysis, this page described all project hypotheses, the conclusions, and how to validate each hypothesis.
 - Based on the analysis we can confirm below:

-  1. The management team believes, customers who use only one product tend to exit.
+  1. The management team believes: "if customers use only one product, then they tend to exit more."
-     - correct
+     - Correct
-  1. As per the customer service team, the customer's account balance has no impact on exit.
+  1. According to customer service team: "if customer's account balance is high, then they tend to exit less."
-     - incorrect
+     - Incorrect
-  1. The sales team believes that the customer's salary is the most important factor in deciding exit.
+  1. The sales team believes: "if customer's salary is low, then they tend to exit more."
-     - incorrect
+     - Incorrect

 ![page3](documentation/page3.png)